HelmholtzAI-Consultants-Munich/Malis-Loss/README.md

 # Malis Loss

 ## What is this?
-This program MALIS loss described in for 2D and 3D data:
+This repository implements MALIS loss for 2D and 3D data in Tensorflow/Keras and Pytorch:

 SC Turaga, KL Briggman, M Helmstaedter, W Denk, HS Seung (2009). *Maximin learning of image segmentation*. _Advances in Neural Information Processing Systems (NIPS) 2009_.